-In determining the amount of our allowance, we rely on an analysis of our loan portfolio, our experience and our evaluation of general economic conditions, as well as the requirements of the written agreement and other regulatory input.
+In determining the amount of our allowance, we rely on an analysis of our loan portfolio, our experience and our evaluation of general economic conditions.
 If our assumptions prove to be incorrect, our current allowance may not be sufficient to cover future loan losses and we may experience significant increases to our provision.

-NOTE 8 TROUBLED DEBT RESTRUCTURINGS:
+NOTE 8 TROUBLED DEBT RESTRUCTURINGS

-At December 31, 2016 loans classified as troubled debt restructurings totaled \$9.6 million compared to \$9.5 million at December 31, 2015.
-The following table presents information related to loans modified as troubled debt restructurings during the years ended December 31, 2016 and 2015.
+At December 31, 2017 loans classified as troubled debt restructurings totaled \$6.9 million compared to \$9.6 million at December 31, 2016.
+The following table presents information related to loans modified as troubled debt restructurings during the years ended December 31, 2017 and 2016.

-December 31, 201 6 December 31, 2015
+December 31, 7 December 31, 2016

+Pre-Mod.
+Post-Mod.
+Pre-Mod.
+Post-Mod.

-Troubled Debt Restructurings (Dollars are in thousands) # of Loans Pre-Mod.
-Recorded Investment Post-Mod.
-Recorded Investment # of Loans Pre-Mod.
-Recorded Investment Post-Mod.
-Recorded Investment
+Troubled Debt Restructurings # of Recorded Recorded # of Recorded Recorded

+(Dollars are in thousands) Loans Investment Investment Loans Investment Investment

 Real estate secured:

-Commercial 1 \$ 341 \$ 336 1 \$ 320 \$ 313
+Commercial - \$ - \$ - 1 \$ 341 \$ 336

-Construction and land Development - - - 1 551 290
+Construction and land

+Development - - - - - -

-Residential 1-4 family 2 420 402 2 225 221
+Residential 1-4 family - - - 2 420 402

 Multifamily - - - - - -

-Farmland 1 291 268 - -
+Farmland 1 291 268

-Total real estate loans 4 1,052 1,006 4 1,096 824
+Total real estate loans - - - 4 1,052 1,006

-Commercial - - - - - -
+Commercial 1 443 437 - - -

 Agriculture - - - - - -

 Consumer installment loans - - - - - -

-All other loans - - -
+All other loans - -

-Total 4 \$ 1,052 \$ 1,006 4 \$ 1,096 \$ 824
+Total 1 \$ 443 \$ 437 4 \$ 1,052 \$ 1,006

+During the year ended 2017, the Company modified the terms of one loan for which the modification was considered to be a troubled debt restructuring.
+The interest rate was not modified on this loan; however, the payment terms and maturity date were changed.
 During the year ended 2016, the Company modified four loans that were considered to be troubled debt restructurings.
-On one loan the interest rate and maturity date were not modified; however, the payment terms were changed.
-On one loan the interest rate was lowered and the payment terms were changed.
-On two loans the interest rate was lowered and the payment terms and maturity date were changed.
-During the year ended 2015, the Company modified four loans that were considered to be troubled debt restructurings.
-On two of the loans we modified the terms and lowered the interest rate.
-On two of the loans the interest rate was not modified; however, the maturity date was extended.
+On one loan, the interest rate and maturity date were not modified; however, the payment terms were changed.
+On one loan, the interest rate was lowered and the payment terms were changed.
+On two loans, the interest rate was lowered and the payment terms and maturity date were changed.

+No loans modified as troubled debt restructurings defaulted during the year ended December 31, 2017.
 One commercial real estate loan with a recorded investment of \$211 thousand that had been modified as a troubled debt restructuring defaulted during the year ended December 31, 2016, which was within twelve months of the loan's modification date.
-No loans modified as troubled debt restructurings defaulted during the year end December 31, 2015.
 Generally, a troubled debt restructuring is considered to be in default once it becomes 90 days or more past due following a modification.